functional-fuzzing-android-apps/home/README.md

  - ``crash errors`` and ``semantic errors``

 We can focus on ``Crash Errors`` and ``Semantic Errors``.

+Some important files:

+``tmp-diary/seed-tests/seed-test-1/mutant-0-1/index_x.html`` -- the visualized bug report with annotation info to highlight the reported errors

+``tmp-diary/seed-tests/seed-test-1/mutant-0-1/checking_result.json`` -- the detailed results of oracle checking

 # Detailed Usage of Genie